Master of Arts in Educational Leadership

 EDL 532.
 Capstone II.
 2 Hours.

-Implementation of inquiry-based school improvement effort in a local school setting.
-Students serve as team leaders to define a problem, analyze its cases and review applicable research, develop and implement an action plan, analyze results and make recommendations for further continuous improvement.
-Note: If the project is not completed during the initial enrollment, students must register for EDL 534 for zero credit hours (one billable hour) during all fall and spring semesters until the project is completed.
-Course Information: EDL 531.
+Implementation of inquiry-based school improvement effort in local school setting.
+Students serve as team leaders to define a problem, analyze its cases and review applicable research, develop and implement an action plan, analyze results and make recommendations for continuous improvement.
+If the project is incomplete, students must register for EDL 534 for all following semesters until completion.
+Course Information: Prerequisites: EDL 531.

 EDL 533.
 Administration and Evaluation of Special Education Issues.
 4 Hours.